 Today, Canadians are facing extremely burdensome levels of debt, according to numerous reports.

 The fragility of the situation has reached a new high as the Manulife Bank of Canada informs us in their recently published Homeowner Debt Survey ( Manulife Article) that 72% of mortgage holders wouldn’t be able to manage a 10% increase in their monthly payments.
 This simply means that a mortgage has become expensive to the extent where it has become unmanageable if it were to increase even slightly.

 “The truth about debt in Canada is that many homeowners are not prepared to adjust to rising interest rates, unforeseen expenses or interruption in their income,” said Rick Lunny, president, and CEO of Manulife.

 Unsurprisingly, only one in five Canadians claimed that a 10% increase in monthly payments wouldn’t become a source of financial strain upon them.
 At a time like this, locals really thought could the Canadian Mortgage problem get worse than this?

 And to answer that question, yes it can and it did.
 The new Canadian Mortgage Stress Test has been created to ensure that Canadians who are applying for a mortgage will continue to possess the ability to complete their payments easily even if rates increase in the future.

 In order to pass the mortgage stress test, it is absolutely compulsory for you to qualify at your contracted mortgage interest rate plus 2% or the Bank of Canada’s current five-year benchmark rate, whichever of the two is greater.

-As a result to the stress test, the purchasing power of a number of new homebuyers has decreased by a hefty 20% because they’re only eligible for a lower loan amount at the mortgage stress-tested rates.
+As a result of the stress test, the purchasing power of the number of new homebuyers has decreased by a hefty 20% because they’re only eligible for a lower loan amount at the mortgage stress-tested rates.

 Want to learn more?
 Call us toll-free at (866) 600-8762 Learn More Today